 - They’ll put you in a holding cell.
 When the jail is busy, you may not be processed immediately.

-- First, will answer some questions, such as what is your legal name, street address, date of birth and an emergency contact person.
+- First, will answer some questions, such as what your legal name is, street address, date of birth and an emergency contact person.

 - They’ll also ask about your mental and medical history.

 - You will be issued an inmate number.

 - All personal property will be taken from you and stored until you get released.